CIF and NIF in Spain: Requirements & Differences

 • Company’s information (like company name, registered office address, nationality, shareholders or directors, funds, etc.)

-What are the difference between CIF number and NIF number in Spain
+What is the difference between the CIF and NIF in Spain

 AspectCIF (Código de Identificación Fiscal)NIF (Número de Identificación Fiscal)